HenriqueVarellaEhrenfried/Graph-Transformer/README.md

 - Scikit-learn	0.21.2

 ## Cite
-Please cite the paper whenever our graph transformer is used to produce published results or incorporated into other software:
+Please cite the paper whenever the graph transformer is used to produce published results or incorporated into other software:

 	@article{Nguyen2019UGT,
 		author={Dai Quoc Nguyen and Tu Dinh Nguyen and Dinh Phung},